mkitzan/terminus/README.md

 - upload, performs a file upload from CSV to the current host table.

       user@host: upload /file/path/if/not/in/current/directory/test_upload.csv
+- stats, outputs a statistics table for a search query.
+All agruments are processed as a 'search' command.

+      user@host: stats -F true
 - help, displays general and host specific use information. 'help command_here' includes use information for that command.

       user@host: help upload